jlundoe/jl-portfolio/content/resumecontent/education.md

 #### Aug 2022 - Dec 2022
 ### Game Development | The National Film School of Denmark
 ##### Diploma Program: DADIU
-As **technical lead sound designer** I was enrolled in a semester long course in game development, with a *strong focus on the practical aspects of developing on large interdisciplinary teams*.
+As **technical lead sound designer** I was enrolled in a semester long course in game development, with a *strong focus on the practical aspects of development in large interdisciplinary teams*.
 [Link](https://dadiu.itch.io/the-old-ones) to final project.

 <span>Tasks and areas of responsibility</span>
 - Developing audio systems in Wwise and the game engine Unity